 "I recognize how serious it is to accuse someone, either expressly or implicitly, of racism," Stevens said in a statement.
 "I do not believe Tom Wine is racist.
 I apologize for any statements that implied as much."

-"My intent in making these comments was to emphasize the need to have jury panels that reflect our Commonwealth's racial and ethnic diversity so that all individuals can recieve fair trials."
+"My intent in making these comments was to emphasize the need to have jury panels that reflect our Commonwealth's racial and ethnic diversity so that all individuals can receive fair trials."

 "I wonder if the perpetrator had been white, would they be in fear of white men?"
 Stevens said during the Feb.
 4, 2015 hearing.
 "The answer would probably be no. I'm offended by that."

-Although he apologized for his statement, he reminded everyone that he had initally taken offense because the parents were perpetuating "negative racial stereotypes."
+Although he apologized for his statement, he reminded everyone that he had initially taken offense because the parents were perpetuating "negative racial stereotypes."

 The honorable judge was removed from his duties in December 2015 pending investigations into his criticisms of racist judicial practices.
 He filed a lawsuit according to Atlanta Black Star, against the judges and prosecutors who sought to remove him from the bench in Aprile 2016.
 He asserted that his comments on racism were protected by his First Amendment right to freedom of speech.
 He did not seek monetary compensation, but he did request that the state cease its actions against him, ABS reports.

-The lawsuit was dropped, as Stevens and the Kentucky Judicial Conduct COmmission mutually agreed to a 90-day unpaid suspension.
-In other words, even if you are a judge and you point systematic oppression, racism or discrimination then you will be dealt with.
+The lawsuit was dropped, as Stevens and the Kentucky, Judicial Conduct Commission mutually agreed to a 90-day unpaid suspension.
+In other words, even if you are a judge and you point to systematic oppression, racism or discrimination then you will be dealt with.
 Instead of opening up a conversation of how we can improve fairness for African-Americans as well as all people of color, you get punished immediately for suggesting the possibility of racism.

 While these rules are set and there is no way around them, it becomes virtually impossible for anyone with power and influence to make a difference and speak up for people of color because the true crime wasn't suggesting that the judge was crooked.
 The actual true crime was pointing out the reality of systemic racism.